mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 ## [Summary](#Summary)

-In the process of model training or model loading, sometimes it is necessary to replace some optimizers or other super parameters in the model file and the full connection layer changes in the classification function, but it does not want to change too much, or start training the model from the beginning.
-In view of this situation, mindspore provides the checkpoint advanced usage of only adjusting part of the weight of the model, and applies the method to the process of the model tuning.
+In the process of model training or model loading, sometimes it is necessary to replace some optimizers or other hyperparameter in the model file and the fully-connected layer changes in the classification function, but you don't want to change too much, or start training the model from the beginning.
+In view of this situation, MindSpore provides advanced usage of CheckPoint that only adjusting parts of the weight of the model, and applies the method to the model tuning process.

 For basic usage, please refer to:[Saving Models](https://www.mindspore.cn/tutorial/training/en/master/use/save_model.html#checkpoint)